 Papestra cristifera (Walker, 1858)

-Papestra cristifera is a moderately large (FW length 17 - 20 mm) blackish gray moth with prominent whitish gray markings that flies in mid- to high-elevation conifer forest during the summer.
+Papestra cristifera is a moderately large (FW length 17 - 20 mm) blackish-gray moth that flies in mid- to high-elevation conifer forest during the summer.
+It has prominent whitish-gray markings.
 The forewing is slightly mottled dark gray without a brown tint, slightly lighter gray in the basal area, in the subterminal area, including a prominent pale gray to slightly blue-gray patch near the anal angle.
 Black veins are present in the terminal area.
 A horizontal black line connects the claviform spot to the postmedial line.
-The transverse lines are black, double filled with gray.
+The transverse lines are black, double-filled with gray.
 The basal and antemedial lines are moderately irregular, with the latter slightly slanted toward the anal angle from the costa.
 The median line is black, usually faint but complete.
 The postmedial line is black, toothed on the veins, sharply drawn toward the base on the costa, nearly straight lateral to the reniform spot, and concave toward the base in the fold with a tooth above the trailing margin on vein 1A+2A.
 The subterminal line is white, irregular, with a moderately-strong W-mark on veins M3 and CuA1.
-It is preceded by a patchy black shade, usually condensed into spots or wedges that are strongest on the mid-wing.
+It is preceded by a patchy black shade, usually condensed into spots or wedges that are strongest on the mid-forewing.
 The terminal line is a series of black triangles.
 The fringe is charcoal with white transverse lines at the ends of the veins.
 The orbicular and reniform spots are outlined in black and both are large.
 The orbicular spot round to lemon-shaped, is filled with light gray and a few white scales peripherally and with a dark central black ocellus.
 The reniform spot is strongly kidney- or sideways heart-shaped, filled with pale gray to nearly white scales peripherally and a slightly darker gray crescent centrally.
 The claviform spot is black, short and broad and is filled with gray slightly darker than the pale filling of the orbicular spot.
 The hindwing is gray with a darker margin, veins, and discal spot.
 The hindwing fringe is pale gray with a medium gray base.
 The head and thorax are charcoal gray.
-The mid collar has a transverse black band and the tip is pale.
+The mid-collar has a transverse black band and the tip is pale.
 The eye is covered with fine hairs.
 The male antenna is bead-like.

 This species, Papestra brenda, and Papestra invalida form a trio of very similar species.
 Papestra cristifera is similar in size to P. brenda but smaller than P. invalida.
 It can be told from both species by the paler white filling of the spots, particularly the reniform spot.
 The cornuti on the male vesica are long and tapering in P. cristifera and teardrop-shaped in P. invalida.
 Biologically, P. cristifera and P. brenda fly in wet conifer forests, usually at high elevations, while P. invalida prefers dry forests at lower elevations.
 Papestra cristifera could potentially be confused with two other species in the tribe Hadenini, Melanchra adjuncta and Spiramater lutra.
 The former species is black and white, but differs from Papestra species by the almost lace-like pattern of white on the terminal forewing.
 Spiramater lutra has warm red-brown and yellow colors on the forewing that are completely absent in Papestra.